Ksenya-go/MeetingRoomBooking/README.md

 ```

 ## Patterns:
-- **CQRS** — commands and queries via Mediator; one handler class per feature (BookingsHandler, ResourcesHandler, TimeSlotsHandler), not one class per single command
+- **CQRS** — commands and queries via Mediator
-- **Result pattern (FluentResults)** — expected business failures (booking conflict, attempting to delete a resource with upcoming bookings) are returned as Result.Fail(...), not thrown as exceptions
+- **Result pattern (FluentResults)** — expected business failures (booking conflict, attempting to delete a resource with upcoming bookings) are returned as Result.Fail(...)
-- **Unique constraint as the concurrency mechanism** — the double-booking guarantee lives at the database level, not the application level (details below)
+- **Unique constraint as the concurrency mechanism** — the double-booking guarantee lives at the database level
-- **Composition root in Infrastructure** — all service registration for the layer is extracted into Infrastructure/DependencyInjection.cs (AddInfrastructure()); Program.cs is only responsible for the HTTP pipeline
+- **Composition root in Infrastructure** — all service registration for the layer is extracted into Infrastructure/DependencyInjection.cs (AddInfrastructure())

 ## Domain model
 ```